AnyBody/tutorials/A_study_of_studies/intro.md

 A study has predefined properties that you can set, must set, or cannot modify.

-When you create a new model using `File` -> `New from Template...`, the system automatically inserts an AnyBodyStudy for you.
+When you create a new model using `File` -> `New from Template...`, the system automatically inserts an AnyBodyStudy in the main file.
 It looks like this:

 ```AnyScriptDoc
 // The study: Operations to be performed on the model